Henning Von Minden: Early life

-Henning Von Minden was born on December 30, 1826 in Schleswig-Holstein, not much is known about Von Minden and his upbringing.
-At the time the Duchy of Schleswig was a highly contested region of Europe between the German Confederation and Denmark.
+Henning Von Minden was born on December 30, 1826, in Schleswig-Holstein; little else is known about his upbringing.
+At the time, the Duchy of Schleswig was highly contested between the German Confederation and Denmark.
 Von Minden was educated as a civil engineer at the Leibniz University Hannover (at the time the Polytechnische Schule) and later was a volunteer in the First Schleswig War as a cavalryman.
-Around November 1, 1855 Von Minden emigrated to the United States electing to settle in Minnesota Territory and lived in Saint Paul, Minnesota.
+In autumn 1855 Von Minden emigrated to the United States, electing to settle in St. Paul in what was then the Minnesota Territory.

 Civil engineering career

-As a civil engineer, drafter, and cartographer Von Minden worked as a surveyor, architect, and consultant in St. Paul alongside Fredric Wippermann, this partnership lasted from 1857 until September 13, 1860.
+As a civil engineer, drafter, and cartographer Von Minden worked as a surveyor, architect, and consultant in St. Paul alongside Fredric Wippermann; this partnership lasted from 1857 until September 13, 1860.
 Von Minden later partnered with C. Meyer to draft an 1856 map of Minnesota and St. Paul which is still held by the Minnesota Historical Society.
 In June 1857 Von Minden assisted Ignatius L. Donnelly in the platting of Chisago City, Minnesota alongside Isaac Bernheimer and Samuel W. Arnold of Philadelphia.
 In 1858 Von Minden was elected as the surveyor of St. Paul, the very same year Minnesota was admitted to the Union as the 32nd State.

 American Civil War

 The Curtis Horse and the 5th Iowa Cavalry Regiment

-When the American Civil War began Von Minden immediately organized a unit of United States Volunteer cavalry on October 9, 1861 which was named the 1st Company of Minnesota Light Cavalry or "Von Minden's Company".
+When the American Civil War began Von Minden organized a unit of United States Volunteer cavalry on October 9, 1861, which was named the 1st Company of Minnesota Light Cavalry or "Von Minden's Company".
 This unit was raised at Fort Snelling alongside the 2nd and 3rd Companies of Minnesota Light Cavalry under D. Mortimer West and Alfred Bruce Brackett.
-The Minnesota Light Cavalry companies were eventually merged with other cavalry units being organized in Nebraska Territory and Iowa, the unit was named the "Curtis Horse" after Samuel Ryan Curtis, the name was later changed to the 5th Iowa Cavalry Regiment.
-Von Minden would serve with the 5th Iowa Cavalry from 1861-1864.
+The Minnesota Light Cavalry companies were eventually merged with other cavalry units being organized in Nebraska Territory and Iowa, the combined unit named the "Curtis Horse" after Samuel Ryan Curtis; the name was later changed to the 5th Iowa Cavalry Regiment.
+Von Minden would serve with the 5th Iowa Cavalry from 1861 to 1864.
 During his time as the Captain of Company G he was captured twice; once during the Battle of Lockridge Mill and again during the Battle of Dover near Fort Donelson.
 Von Minden was eventually paroled along with his men and was transferred along with the rest of the Minnesota companies G, I, and K back to Minnesota where they were reformed as Brackett's Minnesota Cavalry Battalion.